leondutoit/agile-iso/paper.md

 # TSD - Services for Sensititve Data

 TSD is a special purpose eInfrastructure designed for working with sensitive personal data (@tsd).
-It is hosted at, and operated by the Section for Research Servces at the University of Oslo's Center for IT.
+It is hosted at UiO, and operated by the Section for Research Servces at the University of Oslo's Center for IT.
 In production since 2014, it is a remote-login platform-as-a-service solution supporting more than 1600 research projects, 8000 researchers, and 80 institutions.
 Development and operations is staffed by 14 full-time employees.
 TSD is working towards ceritifcation in ISO 9001 and ISO 27001 in 2023.
 As part of this process, software development processes must be reviewed to ensure compliance with the required controls.

 # Agile software development at TSD